MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-mixedreality.md

 <!--Description-->
 This new feature is an opt-in policy that IT Admins can enable to help with the setup of new devices in new areas or new users.
 When this policy is turned on it allows a captive portal on the sign-in screen, which allows a user to enter credentials to connect to the Wi-Fi access point.
 If enabled, sign in will implement similar logic as OOBE to display captive portal if necessary.

-MixedReality/AllowCaptivePortalBeforeSignIn
+MixedReality/AllowCaptivePortalBeforeLogon

-The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/AllowCaptivePortalBeforeSignIn`
+The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/AllowCaptivePortalBeforeLogon`

-Bool value
+Int value

+- 0: (Default) Off
+- 1: On

 <!--/Description-->